The new waste transfer station is progressing well, with the facility due to open in 2019 to coincide with the closure of the landfill site.

 We are pleased to confirm that progress to close the landfill has reached another significant millstone with the submission of our Full Planning Application for the proposed new Easter Langlee Waste Transfer Station.

-To view our proposed Waste Transfer Station Planning Application and supporting documentation please follow the attached link:
+View our proposed Waste Transfer Station Planning Application and supporting documentation - Planning Reference 16/01417/FUL

 The full planning application was submitted in January 2017 and is now in the consultation phase.
 If you wish to make comments of objection or support for our planning application while it is open for consultation please do so by either of the following.